HatAndBread/s2pd/README.md

 # Installation
 The easiest way to get started is to <a href="https://playcode.io/667974/">play with s2pd on CodeSandbox</a>.
-The next easiest way to start is to download the <a href="https://github.com/HatAndBread/s2pd/blob/master/boiler-plate.zip">boiler-plate.zip</a> file, and start editing main.js right away.
+The next easiest way to start is to download <a href="https://github.com/HatAndBread/s2pd/blob/master/boiler-plate.zip">boiler-plate.zip</a> and start editing main.js right away.
 You will need to have a development server running to open index.html.

 ***Otherwise...***